Spycsh/xtalker/README.md

 # XTalker

 XTalker (**X**eon Sad**Talker**) is a faster and optimized implementation of [SadTalker](https://github.com/OpenTalker/SadTalker).
 It utilizes low precision and parallelism to boost the inference speed by up to **10x** compared to the original implementation on one Sapphire Rapids (SPR) Xeon CPU (without any GPU used).
-Now it only optimizes the rendering stage, which is one of the two time-consuming bottlenecks.
-We will optimize the other, namely the enhancing stage in the future.
+We now have optimized both the rendering and the enhancing stages, which are the main time-consuming stages for the original SadTalker.
 This project is experimental and actively under development.
 Welcome to any advices and ideas.

 ## How to use